vigneshsn/otel-pupsub-propagator/README.md

 # otel-pupsub-propagator

 ## Context
-This repository attempts to create an Open telemetry(OTEL) for Google pubsub.
+This repository attempts to create an Open telemetry(OTEL) propagator for Google pubsub.
 OTEL does not currently have support for this feature.

 ## About this app